GlitterinGroup/SpectralAnalysis/README.md

 # SpectralAnalysis
 A toolkit for spectral analysis.
+See [documentation](https://spectralanalysis.readthedocs.io/en) for more details.

 ## Install
 ````python